Brighton Office for Victim Assistance

-The Brighton Police Department is currently accepting volunteer victim advocates for Brighton and Commerce City.
+The Brighton Police Department is currently accepting volunteer victim advocates to serve Brighton, Commerce City, Fort Lupton and Lochbuie.
 Volunteer advocates provide on-scene contact with victims and witnesses of violent crime, sudden death, and other emergency situations.
 They provide immediate crisis intervention, individual and family support, information about the criminal justice system, support agency referral, aide in acquiring emergency shelter, and facilitate other immediate needs of victims.

-“This is a great opportunity for anyone looking for a way to give back to the community and provide an invaluable service to those in need,” said Kim Messina, Victim Services Coordinator.
+“This is a great opportunity for anyone looking for a way to give back to the community and provide an invaluable service to those in need,” said Kim Messina, Victim Services Manager.

-Each volunteer is required to volunteer a minimum of four 12-hour shifts per month, including evenings, weekends, and occasional holidays.
+Each volunteer is required to volunteer a minimum of three 12-hour shifts per month, including evenings, weekends, and occasional holidays.
 Volunteers are required to respond within 30 minutes of dispatch contact.

 In order to participate, volunteers must: